 Two allogeneic mesenchymal stem cell ("MSC") products commercialized by Mesoblast licensees have been approved in Japan and Europe, with both licensees the first to receive full regulatory approval for an allogeneic cellular medicine in these major markets.

-Mesoblast's goal is for remestencel-L to be the first commercially available allogeneic MSC product in the United States.
+Mesoblast's goal is for remestemcel-L to be the first commercially available allogeneic MSC product in the United States under the brand name RYONCIL.